Hook Line Sinker

 His beloved restaurant and hotel on the north Norfolk coast is a stone’s throw from the water.
 Seafood has always been a part of Galton’s story and the opening of No1 Cromer, a modern take on the traditional fish and chip restaurant, has established him as one of the UK's leading seafood chefs.

 When he was just 17, Galton ran a food stall on Rye Market selling a range of homemade cakes, biscuits and preserves, known as ‘Galton’s Goodies’, that proved such a success that he would frequently sell out by lunchtime.
 Realising that his talents lay firmly in cooking, he decided to focus on a career as a chef.

 After stints working in London, New York, South Africa and Canada, Galton and his wife, Tracy, set about finding a suitable location to fulfil their dreams.
 They eventually found Morston Hall, a picturesque flint-knapped farmhouse with 4 bedrooms and a 20-cover restaurant.
 Since they opened Mortson, it has enjoyed an impressive 22 years in the Good Food Guide, and is widely considered to be a jewel in the crown of Norfolk’s up-and-coming food scene.
-In 1999 the restaurant was awarded a Michelin star, an accolade it has retained ever since.

 It’s one thing to run a successful Michelin-starred restaurant and retain the star year after year.
 It’s another thing entirely to branch out and open a takeaway, but this sort of challenge makes Galton the chef he is.
 His great desire is to bring good food to his customers – whether they are gastronomes, or holidaymakers wanting traditional fish and chips.